-Any invoice created and issued on or after the implementation date would be required to be an e-Invoice.
+Any e-Invoice created and issued on or after the implementation date would be required to be an e-Invoice issued in accordance with the requirements set by IRBM.
 Invoices issued prior to e-Invoice implementation date applicable to the taxpayers are not required to be converted into e-Invoice.